BenWeekes/agora-gstreamer/README.md

 A gstreamer wrapper for Agora Linux SDK (sink and src)
 ## Server Choice
-a t3.medium AWS instance with 30GB of disk is a good starting point. ubuntu 20.04 or 22.04 intel or arm supported.
+A t3.medium AWS instance with 30GB of disk is a good starting point.
+Ubuntu 20.04 and 22.04 both work fine.
+Intel or arm are supported.